 Tier 2: Apps Worth Knowing About Even Though They Require W-2 DD

-These apps strictly require an employer-payroll direct deposit.
-They show up here because each one is the best at something — cheapest, highest limit, or largest pay-period cap.
+These apps strictly require an employer-payroll direct deposit or a qualifying direct deposit.
+They show up here because each one is the best at something, whether cheapest, highest limit, or largest pay-period cap.
 If you do have W-2 payroll income, do not skip them just because you searched for a "no DD" page.
 They are often the better deal.

-Current Paycheck Advance — best free option with the highest limit
+7. Current Paycheck Advance: best free option with the highest limit

-Requires $200+ in eligible payroll deposits into a Current account.
-But: $0 mandatory fee and up to $750 advance, the highest ceiling on the entire list.
+Current Paycheck Advance requires $200+ in eligible payroll deposits into a Current account.
+But it comes with a $0 mandatory fee and up to a $750 advance, the highest ceiling on the entire list.
 If you can open a Current account and route your paycheck there, this is the strongest cash advance product available in 2026, full stop.
-Standard delivery is free in 3 business days, instant access fee starts at $4.99.
+Standard delivery is free in 3 business days, and the instant access fee starts at $4.99.
+Our Current Paycheck Advance review digs into the eligibility details.

 Current Paycheck Advance